spryker/spryker-docs/docs/scos/dev/architecture/modules-and-layers.md

 ### Presentation layer

-On the Presentation layer, the view related content is implemented.
+On the Presentation layer, the view-related content is implemented.
 To get the needed data, the layer sends requests to the Communication layer.
 Then, it shows the data using the templates.

 ## Next steps